Taxi1500: A Multilingual Dataset for Text Classification in 1500 Languages: Related Works

 \subsubsection{XNLI}

 The Cross-lingual Natural Language Inference Corpus(XNLI) \citep{DBLP:journals/corr/abs-1909-04761} is a multilingual evaluation benchmark that extends NLI to 15 languages, namely English, French, Spanish, German, Greek, Bulgarian, Russian, Turkish, Arabic, Vietnamese, Thai, Chinese, Hindi, and two lower-resource languages Swahili and Urdu.
-XNLI keeps the task of NLI where two sentences are read as entailment, contradiction, or neither.
+XNLI supports the evaluation of the NLI task: two sentences are classified as entailment, contradiction, or neither.
 XNLI comprises a total of 112,500 annotated sentence pairs and follows the same data collection procedure as the MultiNLI corpus \citep{N18-1101}: 250 sentences are sampled from ten sources of the Open American National Corpus: Face-To-Face, Telephone, Government, 9/11, Letters, Oxford University Press (OUP), Slate, Verbatim, and Government, and the fiction novel Captain Blood.
 These sentences are then translated into the other 14 languages using the \textit{One Hour Translation} crowdsourcing platform.
-This approach enables language models to learn cross-lingual inference ability by using pairs of premises and hypotheses in different languages.
+This approach enables language models to learn cross-lingual inference ability by using pairs of premise and hypothese in different languages.